List of lieutenant governors of Ladakh: Background

-In August 2019, a Reorganisation Act was passed by both houses of the Indian Parliament.
+In 5th August 2019, a Reorganisation Act was passed by both houses of the Indian Parliament.
 The provisions contained in the reorganised the state of Jammu and Kashmir into two union territories; Jammu and Kashmir and Ladakh on 31 October 2019.
 The act established the position of Lieutenant Governor of Ladakh.

 History

 The inaugural lieutenant governor was former defence secretary and chief information commissioner Radha Krishna Mathur who took over on 31 October 2019.
-He served in office until resigning in February 2023.
-Mathur was succeeded by former Arunachal Pradesh governor Brigadier B. D. Mishra on 19 February 2023.
-Mishra was succeeded by Kavinder Gupta in July 2025.
+He served in office until being removed in February 2023.
+Mathur was succeeded by Arunachal Pradesh governor Brigadier B. D. Mishra on 16 February 2023.
+Mishra was succeeded by Kavinder Gupta on 18 July 2025.
+Gupta was succeeded by Vinai Kumar Saxena on 13 March 2026.